rwxdan/cisco-ssc-generator/README.md

 ![](./images/image_04.png)

-At the end you should get an "import succeeded" like this:
+At the end you should get an `import succeeded` like this:

 ![](./images/image_05.png)